-You can refer to my complete guide on keyword research for a more in-depth analysis of this process.
+You can refer to our complete guide on keyword research for a more in-depth analysis of this process.

-However, I will say this; prioritize long-tail keywords.
+However, we will say this; prioritize long-tail keywords.

-Long-tail keywords are responsible for 70% of all internet searches.
+Long-tail keywords are responsible for almost 92% of all internet searches.
 These keywords also have higher conversion rates.

 For example, it’s better for you to focus on keywords like “small business content marketing” as opposed to just “marketing.”